brightonm/brightonm.github.io/_posts/2023-10-03-differential_machine_learning.md

 </a>.

 ## Application on Black-Scholes Example

-Unlike the article, I'm going to take an offline learning approach here.
-I'm going to apply differential machine learning by learning on ground truth prices and not on noisy sample payoffs as in the article.
-Differential deep learning can also help with this approach.
-The data generation phase and training are expensive, but the neural network is trained only once on a large predefined domain of market data.

 Unlike the article, we propose a simple example that does not use pathwise derivatives, which is the approximation of the price of a European call under Black-Scholes diffusion.